GitRayman/Antares/README.md

   > Since the P2 currently has no C++ compiler finished, the Gameduino library was ported back to C to be compiled with the [FlexProp C compiler](https://github.com/totalspectrum/flexprop/).
 - The [Matrix Orbital library](https://github.com/MatrixOrbital/EVE2-Library) was used for the low level interface.

 This library has been tested with [Matrix Orbital](https://www.matrixorbital.com/) and [Newhaven](https://www.newhavendisplay.com/) EVE displays.
+There are other companies that sell displays that are probably compatible as well.

 ## Usage
 - There are several examples here, many adapted from Gameduino, that show how to use the library